Stability Analysis of Sharpness-Aware Minimization: Main Results

 \subsection{Asymptotic Behavior of SAM Dynamics near Saddle Point}

-To investigate the underlying mechanism of SAM, we first apply a qualitative theory of dynamical systems to identify a case of convergence instability in SAM dynamics.
+To investigate the underlying mechanism of SAM, we first apply a qualitative theory of dynamical systems to identify a case of convergence instability under SAM dynamics.
 Given the loss function $\ell(\cdot)$, we consider the following gradient flow:

+The solution of \eqref{eq:grad} starting from $\boldsymbol{w}_0$ at $t=0$ is called an trajectory, denoted by $\boldsymbol{w}_t$.
 We call a weight vector $\boldsymbol{w}$ that satisfies $\nabla \ell(\boldsymbol{w})=0$ {\em equilibrium point} of system (\ref{eq:grad}) and an {\em index-$k$ saddle point} if its Hessian matrix $H_{\ell}(\boldsymbol{w})$ has exactly $k$ negative eigenvalues.
 The {\em stable manifold} and the {\em unstable manifold} of an index-$k$ saddle point are defined as

 where the dimension is $n-k$ and $k$, respectively.
-Then, the {\em basin of attraction} of a stable (index-zero) equilibrium point $\boldsymbol{s}$ can be defined as
+Then, the {\em basin of attraction} of a stable (index-zero) equilibrium